Student Leadership at CHS

 Refer to the following attachment for full details about the Student Leadership roles and structure at CHS.

-Head Girl - Chiara Woodford
+Head Girl - Millie Balsom

-Head Boy - Levi Lamb
+Head Boy - Malakai Eade

-Deputy Head Girl - Ally Smith
+Deputy Head Girl - Danielle D'Ath

-Deputy Head Boy - Brady Mitchell
+Deputy Head Boy - Ethan Bailey

 BOT Student Representative